isomerpages/moh-bioethics/publications/press-releases/_posts/2023-03-27-post-Ethical, Legal and Social Issues Arising from Big Data and Artificial Intelligence.md

 ---

 ### **Footnotes**
+<br><sup>[1]</sup>Cremin, C. J., Dash, S., &amp; Huang, X. (2022).
+Big Data: Historic Advances and Emerging Trends in Biomedical Research.
+Current Research in Biotechnology, 4, 138–151.
+<a href="https://doi.org/10.1016/j.crbiot.2022.02.004">Link to article</a>
-<br><sup>[1]</sup> Big data comprises massive amounts of data generated in the private and public sectors, and includes data from individual medical records, patient health records, results of medical examinations, data collected by using diagnostic and health management devices or applications as part of internet of things (IoTs), and data from electronic data sources such as web searches, forum posts and images.
+<br><sup>[2]</sup> Big data comprises massive amounts of data generated in the private and public sectors, and includes data from individual medical records, patient health records, results of medical examinations, data collected by using diagnostic and health management devices or applications as part of internet of things (IoTs), and data from electronic data sources such as web searches, forum posts and images.
-<br><sup>[2]</sup>AI describes the use of computers and technology to simulate intelligent behaviour and critical thinking comparable to a human being.
+<br><sup>[3]</sup>AI describes the use of computers and technology to simulate intelligent behaviour and critical thinking comparable to a human being.
+<br><sup>[4]</sup>Solidarity reflects the willingness and moral obligations of individuals to share the costs associated with research participation, such as potential risks, in return for the common good.
+<br><sup>[5]</sup>Proportionality requires that the methods or processes used in biomedical research are necessary and appropriate in relation to the research intent and the range of public and private interests at stake.
-<br><sup>[3]</sup>Genomic data is the DNA data of organisms that reveal how differences in DNA affect human health and disease.
+<br><sup>[6]</sup>Genomic data is the DNA data of organisms that reveal how differences in DNA affect human health and disease.
 Whole genomic data i.e., Whole Genome Sequence refers to the entire DNA of the genome of an organism and Whole Exome Sequence refers to the protein coding sequences from the genome.
-<br><sup>[4]</sup>Examples of data treatment controls include removal of direct identifiers such as national identification numbers, names, and addresses, and generalisation of indirect identifiers such as age and demographic data.
+<br><sup>[7]</sup>Examples of data treatment controls include removal of direct identifiers such as national identification numbers, names, and addresses, and generalisation of indirect identifiers such as age and demographic data.
-<br><sup>[5]</sup>Examples of managerial controls include applying access controls such as physical, technical and/or administrative measures to restrict access to only authorised parties, designing approval processes and process controls that minimise risks of collusion, and prohibiting unauthorised re-identification of individuals.
+<br><sup>[8]</sup>Examples of managerial controls include applying access controls such as physical, technical and/or administrative measures to restrict access to only authorised parties, designing approval processes and process controls that minimise risks of collusion, and prohibiting unauthorised re-identification of individuals.
-<br><sup>[6]</sup>Transparency refers to the need to openly inform and communicate with various stakeholders, at all stages of the AI system’s development and implementation, how the AI system is designed, developed, and applied.
+<br><sup>[9]</sup>Transparency refers to the need to openly inform and communicate with various stakeholders, at all stages of the AI system’s development and implementation, how the AI system is designed, developed, and applied.
-<br><sup>[7]</sup>Explainability of AI systems refers to the interpretability of input, output, and behaviour of the AI model and how it contributes to the outcome of the prediction.
+<br><sup>[10]</sup>Explainability of AI systems refers to the interpretability of input, output, and behaviour of the AI model and how it contributes to the outcome of the prediction.
-<br><sup>[8]</sup>An explainable AI model enables biomedical researchers, users, and patients to understand the AI models’ predictions and how the outcomes were derived.
+<br><sup>[11]</sup>An explainable AI model enables biomedical researchers, users, and patients to understand the AI models’ predictions and how the outcomes were derived.

 ---